I recently led a full workshop in Washington’s Palouse region, where landscapes are most people’s major focus.

 The image below is the home-made rear window of a pickup truck cab.
 My favorite detail is the added steel bars and broken bits of wood that once held in the window screen.
 I also remember the sound of this photograph: Crickets, birds and the far away drone of a crop duster.

 The shot above, made in a WWll Projectile Hoist Room, was shot in near darkness and lit entirely with the LED in my iPhone.
-Such stark lighting reminds me of early tungsten flashbulb forensic photography that bathed a crime scene or photojournalism subject in a garish, hard-shadowed light.
+Such stark lighting reminds me of early tungsten flashbulb forensic photography that bathed a crime scene or news subject in a garish, hard light.
 More images from my ongoing ‘Bunkers’ series can be seen on my website.

-When I first saw the wall pictured above during a hike, the sun was high above, causing shadows that confused the elegant calligraphic pattern of tar caulking.
+When I first this wall during a hike, the sun was high above, causing shadows that confused the elegant calligraphic pattern of tar caulking.
 I returned early the following morning when the wall was in complete shadow, and used a tripod to allow a long exposure at my lowest ISO and f16.
-This technique allows me to nuance my framing and capture more definition in the textures and recesses of the walls.
+This technique allowed me to nuance my framing and capture more definition in the textures and recesses of the walls.
 The frame edges seen here are an option within the software discussed below.

 To process my processed color RAWs into B&W, I leave Lightroom and export into the NIK Silver Efex Pro 2 app.
-Since Google acquired NIK a few years ago, it has made the NIK collection free.
 For B&W conversion, Silver Efex Pro 2 is more complex than Lightroom, adding a suite of controls and options that nicely merges modern digital tools with analogs tools from the darkroom.
 It can be overly complex for the novice, but fortunately there are some excellent presets built in.
-As good as Silver Efex Pro 2 is, it does not have Lightroom’s excellent linear gradient filter, spotting tool, shadows slider nor any transformation tools helpfully found in Lightroom.
-If the image calls for it, I use those tools before exporting from Lightroom.
+As good as Silver Efex Pro 2 is, it does not have Lightroom’s excellent linear gradient filter, spotting tool, de-haze adjustment nor any distortion transformation tools found in Lightroom.
+If the image calls for it, I try to use those tools before exporting from Lightroom.

-For those of you who enjoy rural beauty, industrial textures and autumn color, join me in Maine this coming October for Autumn Photography and Creativity in Lightroom.
-I’ll definitely be demonstrating my favorite Lightroom workflows as well Silver Efex Pro 2.
+For those of you who enjoy rural beauty, industrial details and interesting local characters, join me in Maine where I teach at Maine Media Workshops each summer.
+I’ll definitely be demonstrating my favorite Lightroom workflows as well as Silver Efex Pro 2 or whatever they end up calling it!

 I’ll also be heading back to Cuba to lead ten lucky photographers to my favorite spots, meet my Cuban friends and enjoy the finest street and travel photography I’ve ever experienced.
-Inquire here for details.
+Inquire here for details on my annual trips there and to exotic and interesting places for great photography.

-Get in touch here if you’d like to be put on the list for our next Palouse workshop at Harvest time August 2017, or June 2018.
+Get in touch here if you’d like to be put on the list for our next Palouse workshop.

 Happy shootin’, ~ dave